ialnavy/InstaCrawler/README.md

 Would you like to automatise crawling tasks on Instagram? **InstaCrawler** is your automated sidekick! 🤖

+This app makes use of a Selenium WebDriver marionette to simulate user inputs, while BeautifulSoup is used to crawl the HTML DOM content of the Instagram webpage.

 Last tested with Python 3.12.6 🐍 on PowerShell 7.5.2.0 (Windows 11 23H2).

 Feel free to [contact me](mailto:ial.navy@protonmail.ch)!